 During the 1970s, Ivory trade within the Tsavo region was skyrocketing and Sheldrick was in the frontline to fight the illegal poaching of elephants.

-The Sheldrick orphanage was a focal point of Sheldrick’s fight against poaching of elephants.
+The Sheldrick orphanage was a focal point of Sheldrick’s fight against the poaching of elephants.
 Here, orphaned elephants were taken care of when their parents were killed in the wild.
 To date, the Sheldrick elephant orphanage is a pivotal establishment in the fight against elephant and rhino poaching.

 Elephant calves orphaned by poaching are brought here from all over the country.
 They receive extremely specialized treatment here and literally receive personal care 24 hours a day from highly dedicated staff who become surrogate mothers to the calves.

 Ones the calved have matured and are ready for the wild, they are taken to the Tsavo National Park and are reintroduced into the herd.
 At this time the calves are being exercised and bathed and visitors are free to watch.
-This is a good center for general information on Elephants and their Conservation.
+This is a good centre for general information on Elephants and their Conservation.

-Where is the orphanage located
+Where is the orphanage located?

 The Sheldrick Animal Orphanage is located in a secluded area of the Nairobi National Park, where orphaned baby elephants amongst other animals are taken care of by a dedicated team of conservationists.